dchirutac/MEAN-Stack-TDD-CRUD-App/README.md

   `node server.js`

 #####Note:
-  to not error with Protractor add one widget prior to running.
+  To not error with Protractor add one widget prior to running.